 The Instructional Support Group is continually seeking enthusiastic and dependable people to assume valuable roles in the course teaching team.
 A teaching team consists of course instructors, graduate Teaching Assistants (TAs), graduate Instructional Apprentices (IAs) and Instructional Support Assistants (ISAs).
 Our ISAs are usually undergraduate students in the co-op program.

 As an ISA, you will provide the primary student contact, serving as consultants for course-related material and ensuring the smooth running of the computer laboratory sessions.
 You will also have an opportunity to gain teaching experience while conducting lab lecturettes or tutorials.

-Junior students are welcome to apply for ISA positions.
-While technical advantage would be helpful, our ideal teaching team consists of a mix of people with different strengths especially for a multi-ISA course.
-Here is what some of our past ISAs had to say about their experience as an ISA (tutor, previously):
+Students from all faculties, programs, and academic terms are welcome to apply for ISA positions.
+While technical advantages may be helpful, our ideal teaching team consists of a mix of people with different strengths especially for a multi-ISA course.
+Here is what some of our past ISAs had to say about their experience as an ISA (formerly known as "tutors"):

 - "I had the opportunity to refine my knowledge of the subject.
 The best way to learn is to teach."

 - "I gained teaching experience.
 This experience will be invaluable if I decide to continue with graduate work or become a teacher.
 It also gives me a taste of what it's like on the 'other side'."

 - "I had the opportunity to develop a relationship with faculty members from a different perspective than is possible as a student."